northwesternmutual/regent/README.md

 ### Writing a rule

-With our imports in hand, we can now create a rule to determine if it is raining.
+Let's create a rule to determine if it is raining.

 A rule is an object with three properties: `left`, `fn`, and `right`.
-Think of `left` and `right` as two sides of an equation, with `fn` being the logical operator.
-The `fn` property tells the rule which predicate to use for evaluation.
-Our `isRaining` rule would look like this:
+Think of `left` and `right` as two sides of an equation, with `fn` being the operator.
+The `fn` property tells regent which predicate to use for evaluation.
+Our `isRaining` rule will look like this:

 ```javascript
 const isRaining = { left: '@isRaining', fn: 'equals', right: true };